guptaakashgupta/tcp_sql/README.rst

-TCP server that takes sql queries from telnet connection and returns the data from an excel file
+TCP server that takes SQL like statements, finds rows from a fixed CSV file that match the query, and prints the results

 * Free software: GNU General Public License v3